goldsteinmarcmd/qft_qg/README.md

 ---

-**Status: 100% Complete - Ready for Publication** 🎉
+**Status: 100% Complete - Realistic Implementation** 🎉

-*This represents a complete solution to the QFT-QG integration problem with concrete predictions for current and future experiments.*
+*This represents a complete computational framework for quantum gravity research with honest assessment of capabilities and limitations.
+While QG effects are fundamentally undetectable with current technology, the framework provides valuable tools for QG research and education.*